brug-be/railsgirls_guide/guide.md

 But before creating our file, let us create a folder for this project, in order to keep track of all the files we create.
 Open your console and type the following commands:

 {% highlight bash %}
-$ mkdir railsgirls         # mkdir command is equivalent to "make directory railsgirls"
+$ mkdir railsgirls        # mkdir is equivalent to "make directory railsgirls"
-$ cd railsgirls            # we 'enter' the newly created directory using command 'cd'
+$ cd railsgirls           # we 'enter' the new directory using command 'cd'
 $ touch introduction.html # command 'touch' creates a new file called as indicated
 {% endhighlight %}
 Open your newly created file `introduction.html` in your Sublime editor.
 Start editing the file with information about yourself.

 What is important to add in your HTML file, which will be for further use, are the following elements:

 * your name in h1 tag
-* 2 lists
+* 2 lists (your hobbies and your languages for example)
 * add a picture of yourself
-* write the date today somewhere on the page
+* write today's date somewhere on the page

 Be sure to put the following tags into your page: